petrkeil/petrkeil.github.io/news/_posts/2024-01-06-MOBI_at_IBS.md

 - Grattarola F, Tschernosterova K, **Keil P**: Evidence of neotropical carnivores' continental geographic range contractions over the last two decades

-And some of us had talks:
+And some of us gave talks:

 - **Wolke F**, Cabral A, Lim J, Kissling WD, Onstein R: Africa as an evolutionary arena for large fruits